Fishing report: If you can brave the weather, here’s where to cast a line

 Anglers wanting to catch salmon in central Puget Sound should hit the water sooner than later as a closure possibly looms.

-Central Puget Sound — which covers an area from the Apple Tree-Kingston boundary line to Point Wells-northern Vashon Island tip — is open daily through Feb.
+Central Puget Sound — which covers an area from the Apple Tree-Kingston boundary line to the Point Wells-northern Vashon Island tip — is open daily through Feb.
 28, but could close much sooner.

 Most Read Stories